 "In view of your health, nothing.
 You are yourself aware that you will soon have to answer for your deed at a higher court than the Assizes.
 I will keep your confession, and, if McCarthy is condemned, I shall be forced to use it.
 If not, it shall never be seen by mortal eye; and your secret, whether you be alive or dead, shall be safe with us."

-"Farewell, then," said the old man, solemnly.
-"Your own death-beds, when they come, will be the easier for the thought of the peace which you have given to mine."
+"Farewell! then," said the old man, solemnly.
+"Your own death-beds. when they come, will be the easier for the thought of the peace which you have given to mine."
 Tottering and shaking in all his giant frame, he stumbled slowly from the room.

-"God help us!" said Holmes, after a long silence.
-"Why does fate play such tricks with poor, helpless worms?
-I never hear of such a case as this that I do not think of Baxter's words, and say, 'There, but for the grace of God, goes Sherlock Holmes.'"
+"God help us!" said Holmes, after "Why does fate a long silence. play such tricks with poor helpless I never hear of such a worms? case as this that I do not think of Baxter's words, and say, 'There, but for the grace of God, goes Sherlock Holmes.'"
 James McCarthy was acquitted at the Assizes, on the strength of a number of objections which had been drawn out by Holmes, and submitted to the defending counsel.
 Old Turner lived for seven months after our interview, but he is now dead; and there is every prospect that the son and daughter may come to live happily together, in ignorance of the black cloud which rests upon their past.
+THE ADVENTURE OF THE FIVE ORANGE PIPS.